ethereum/pm/All Core Devs Meetings/Meeting 74.md

 Video: [[1:00:56]](https://youtu.be/aZ0S_oLSwhE?t=3655)

-**Hudson Jameson:** There has been some community sentiment that they don't want it in.
-It's hard to tell if it's a few loud voices, or a community majority.
-This is already in blessed state in my opinion.
+**Hudson Jameson:** Hard to tell community push-back is a few loud voices, or a community majority.
+Already in  `Blessed`  state in my opinion.

-**Tim Beiko:** I'm curious on perspectives on:
+**Tim Beiko:**
 - Is this something we want the community to signal through their nodes whether or not they want it?
 - Do we do a single ProgPoW hard fork?
 If it raises risk of the network splitting, do we value keeping the network together?
 - Do we not give it special treatment and group it with the other EIPs hoping nodes commit a full upgrade?

 **Hudson Jameson:** I say we don't change it, unless high probability of a controversial hard fork where people choose.
-That's my opinion though.

-**James Hancock:** My opinion is to not treat it differently than any other EIP.
+**James Hancock:** Don't treat it differently than any other EIP.

-**Piper Merriam:** I'm torn down on this topic.
-I'm willing to implement this in our client, if that's what everyone else wants.
-Otherwise, I have no desire to put energy towards it.
-Other things are higher priority.
+**Piper Merriam:** I'm willing to implement this in our client, if others want.
+Otherwise, other tasks are higher priority.

-If miners really want this, for shifting a portion of miner rewards towards core protocol development.
+If miners really want this, I suggest for shifting a portion of miner rewards towards core protocol development.
 Something also controversial.

 **Greg:** We looked and haven't found technical problems.
 We've said yes more than once.

-**Hudson Jameson:** This one has blessing for sure.
+**Hudson Jameson:** Has blessing for sure.

 **Tim Beiko:** We can leave it blessed.
-But there is some distance to go live, as most concerns are not technical.
+But there is some distance to go live, as most concerns are non-technical.

 #### 2.2.9 EIP-1559